drigovz/visualstudio-docs.pt-br/docs/extensibility/debugger/reference/idebugcomplussymbolprovider-getaddressesinmodulefromposition.md

 #### <a name="parameters"></a>Parâmetros
  `ulAppDomainID`
- [in] Identificador de domínio de aplicativo.
+ [in] Identificador de domínio do aplicativo.

  `guidModule`
  [in] Identificador exclusivo do módulo.